callum-mcdermott/academic-kickstart/content/authors/admin/_index.md

 - Visitors
 ---

 Callum McDermott is a student of history at Carleton University.
 His research interests Diplomatic history, digital management.
-In his spare time he enjoys reading, watching sports and playing video games
+In his spare time he enjoys reading, watching sports and playing video games.
+He is currently working on creating a database based on the index cards collected by the Cataraqui Archaeological Research Foundation from Fort Frontenac.